-CKafka boasts high clustering performance and outperforms open-source solutions in terms of productivity; furthermore, its distributed deployment scheme guarantees cluster stability.
+CKafka boasts high clustering performance and outperforms open-source solutions in terms of productivity.
+Furthermore, its distributed deployment solution guarantees cluster stability.

-CKafka clusters are horizontally scalable, and instances can be seamlessly upgraded.
-The underlying system automatically scales elastically according to the business scope, and user experience will not be affected.
+CKafka clusters are horizontally scalable and instances can be seamlessly upgraded.
+The underlying system automatically scales elastically according to the business scope without affecting the user experience.

-Tenants are isolated at the network level, so that the network access of instances is naturally isolated among different accounts; CAM authentication of management streams and SASL permission control of data streams are supported for strict access control.
+Tenants are isolated at the network level so that the network access of instances is naturally isolated among different accounts.
+CAM authentication for management streams and SASL permission control for data streams are supported for strict access control.

-CKafka provides a complete set of OPS services empowered by the Tencent Cloud platform, including multi-dimensional monitoring and alarming services such as tenant isolation, access control, message retention query and consumer details.
+CKafka provides a complete set of OPS services empowered by the Tencent Cloud platform, including multi-dimensional monitoring and alarm services such as tenant isolation, access control, message retention query and consumer details.

 As a result, CKafka can reliably replace traditional messaging middleware.
-Aside from the abilities to decouple producer-consumer relationships and cache unprocessed messages, CKafka features a higher throughput, stronger partition replication mechanism and better fault tolerance.
+Aside from its ability to decouple producer-consumer relationships and cache unprocessed messages, CKafka features higher throughput, a stronger partition replication mechanism and better fault tolerance.

 The ability of the system to respond to access surges is critical.
-However, if this kind of traffic surges are uncommon, resources invested based on peak traffic will be wasted.
+However, if traffic surges are uncommon, resources invested based on peak traffic will be wasted.